sunilabrahamindia/sunilabraham/media/aadhaar-identity-crisis-live-chat-hindu.md

 <p><strong>K. Gopinath:</strong> SC goes by the constitution.
 If there is some concern someone is being "excluded", they will block it.</p>

 <p><strong>Sunil Abraham:</strong> The NIA bill was proposed in parliament and then referred to a Standing Committee.
 Our summary and detailed feedback to the Bill is available here: http://cis-india.org/intern...
 The Standing Committee harshly criticized the Bill.
-See: http://164.100.47.134/lsscommittee/Finance/42%20Report.pdf After which the Bill has not been reworked by the UIDAI or the Planning Commission /Niti Aayog for re-presentation to the Parliament.</p>
+After which the Bill has not been reworked by the UIDAI or the Planning Commission /Niti Aayog for re-presentation to the Parliament.</p>

 <p><strong>Sunil Abraham:</strong> No - it is not just an expensive experiment.
 It is much more dangerous - it is what security experts call a Honey Pot.
 A centralized repository of biometrics harvested from residents of India.
 These biometrics can be used to authenticate transactions in the UIDAI database and other services.
 If there is a breach - then this huge collection of authentication factors will end us in the hands of criminal elements or some foreign state.</p>